A Unified Framework for Diffusion Model Unlearning with f-Divergence: Concept Erasing with -Divergence

-Leveraging the Markov property of diffusion processes (see Appendix \ref{subsec:appendix_f_div_ablating} for the derivation details), Kumari et al. showed that such an objective can be rewritten as the KL divergence between the DM outputs at specific time instants.
+Leveraging the Markov property of diffusion processes (see Appendix \ref{subsec:appendix_f_div_ablating} for the derivation details), Kumari et al. showed that such an objective function can be rewritten as the KL divergence between the DM outputs at specific time instants.
 We generalize this idea using the $f$-divergence, formulating the unlearning problem as

-The KL-based loss employed in prior works can be recovered from \eqref{eq:obj_fcn_ablating_f_div} using the KL divergence.
-Although theoretically the optimal distribution that minimizes \eqref{eq:obj_fcn_ablating_f_div} is the same for any $f$-divergence, different $f$-divergences have different convergence properties and mode-seeking behaviors \cite{li2023mode}.
-Notably, the divergence-based formulation in \eqref{eq:obj_fcn_ablating_f_div} allows any choice of the anchor concept $\mathbf{c}$.
-For instance, $\mathbf{c}$ can be chosen as a neutral concept \cite{gandikota2023erasing}, superset concept \cite{kumari2023ablating}, a concept with high semantic similarity to $\mathbf{c}^*$ \cite{bui2025fantastic}, or a concept with low semantic similarity to $\mathbf{c}^*$ \cite{george2025illusion}.
+The generalized objective function in \eqref{eq:obj_fcn_ablating_f_div} provides an unlearning framework that extends beyond the KL-based losses used in prior work.
+Specifically, while the global optimum of \eqref{eq:obj_fcn_ablating_f_div} remains invariant to the choice of $f$, the optimization landscape is not.
+Different $f$-divergences exhibit different gradient dynamics that impact the convergence properties of the unlearning process (see Sec.~\ref{sec:theoretical_analysis}).
+Furthermore, because the formulation in \eqref{eq:obj_fcn_ablating_f_div} is purely based on the divergence between model output distributions, it is model-agnostic, thus working also with flow-based generative models \citep{lipman2022flow}, contrary to architecture-specific approaches \citep{zhang2025minimalist}.
+Moreover, the divergence-based formulation of \eqref{eq:obj_fcn_ablating_f_div} allows any choice of the anchor concept $\mathbf{c}$.
+For instance, $\mathbf{c}$ can be chosen as a neutral concept \citep{gandikota2023erasing}, superclass concept \citep{kumari2023ablating}, a concept with high semantic similarity to $\mathbf{c}^*$ \citep{bui2025fantastic}, or a concept with low semantic similarity to $\mathbf{c}^*$ \citep{george2025illusion}.
 In the literature, there is not an agreement on the best anchor concept to use.
-For instance, while the superclass or semantically close options are usually considered the best options, since they are more similar to the target prompt, they appear to be more sensitive to subsequent fine-tuning of the model \cite{george2025illusion}, leading to possible remembering of forgotten concepts.
-On the contrary, semantically distant concepts are more robust to a future fine-tuning, but lead to unexpected generation and worse erasure effectiveness.
-In addition, divergence-based objectives also apply to flow-based generative models \cite{lipman2022flow}, contrary to architecture-specific approaches \cite{zhang2025minimalist}.
+While the superclass or semantically close concepts are usually considered the best options, since they are similar to the target prompt, they appear to be more sensitive to subsequent fine-tuning of the model \citep{george2025illusion}, leading to possible remembering of erased concepts.
+On the contrary, semantically distant concepts increase robustness to future fine-tunings, but lead to generations unrelated to the given prompt.
+As a final note, instead of solving \eqref{eq:obj_fcn_ablating_f_div}, it is possible to minimize the divergence between the probability distributions over a subset of the original generation trajectory (from $\mathbf{x}_t$ to $\mathbf{x}_0$, with $t<T$) \cite{lu2024mace}, and the $f$-divergence generalization still holds.
+This reasoning can also be extended to the extreme case of training the model with only samples $\mathbf{x}_0$, as proposed by Zhang et al. \citeyearpar{zhang2025minimalist}.